Kobzol/surveys/surveys/2024-annual-survey/questions.md

 > We specifically care about the runtime environment being targeted.
 ISA and other machine specifics are
 > not what matters.

-### Which editor or IDE setup do you use with Rust code on a regular basis?

-Type: select all that apply (optional)

-- VS Code
-- vi/vim/neovim
-- IntelliJ/CLion/other JetBrains IDE + Rust plugin
-- Rust Rover (dedicated IntelliJ Rust IDE)
-- Emacs (or derivatives like Doom Emacs, Spacemacs, etc.)
-- Sublime Text
-- Visual Studio
-- Xcode
-- Atom
-- Helix
-- Other (open response)

-> **justification**
->
-> It is good to know which editor is the most preferred for Rust development.
-This
-> can change investment strategies for further IDE development.
->
-> Note: previously this question included different 'drivers' of the Rust IDE
-> experience (e.g., racer, rls, rust-analyzer).
-Development has consolidated on
-> rust-analyzer, and so it's not necessary to find out which is being used.
-> If we are curious how far along adoption of rust-analyzer is, we can ask that
-> in a separate question, though this is likely easier to find out through download
-> numbers.

 ### Which version(s) of Rust do you use for development?

 Type: select all that apply (optional)

 - Current stable version
 - Previous stable version
-- A specific version of stable Rust equal to or newer than 1.75
+- A specific version of stable Rust equal to or newer than 1.67
-- A specific version of stable Rust older than 1.75
+- A specific version of stable Rust older than 1.67
 - Beta release
 - Latest nightly
 - A specific version of nightly